Written by Veterinary Dr Linda Simon

 Subscribe & Save

-With the uncertainty around a second lockdown, why not take the stress off your weekly shop by subscribing to your Pooches favourite Pooch & Mutt food and SAVE MONEY!
+Why not take the stress off your weekly shop by subscribing to your Pooches favourite Pooch & Mutt food and SAVE MONEY!

 It couldn’t be easier - simply select your products, choose the delivery frequency and let us do the rest!
 Your food will be delivered to your door each cycle so you have one less thing to think about, and more money in your pocket!
 Managing your subscription couldn’t be easier - simply login to amend, pause or cancel your order, with the Pooch & Mutt team on hand to help with any questions!